manoloFer10/scAraFM/README.md

                      ≈ 3.52 MB / cell  (root, 4397 genes × 200 dim)
                      ≈ 3.24 MB / cell  (leaf, 4054 genes × 200 dim)
 ```

-### GPU

-Inference-only forward pass at batch size 8 with a sequence of `n_genes + 1` tokens fits comfortably on a single **24 GB GPU**.
-Pretraining at batch size 20 with the same architecture is the tighter constraint; we used a single 24 GB GPU.

-### Host RAM

-Peak host RAM is dominated by the AnnData load and the ModelBattery classifiers (xgboost grid search + MLP).
-Order of magnitude: ~2× the on-disk `.h5ad` size, plus ~4–8 GB for the classifiers. **32 GB** is comfortable for all evaluation datasets shipped here.

-### Disk (cache)

-Per-dataset cache sizes are computed exactly from the formula above using cell counts read directly from each `.h5ad` file:

 **Leaf**: